New Hampshire Driving Tour

 “For the same price [of the economy car], how would you like to rent a Mustang convertible instead?”

 What’s that?
-For $15/day I could rent a new ‘Stang — and a topless one at that — for my New England driving tour?
+For $15/day I could rent a new ‘Stang—and a topless one at that—for my New England driving tour?
 I’m not sure why I was offered this but it did not take me very long to jump on that opportunity!

 Maybe I was offered this because no one in New Hampshire wants to rent a convertible in April.
-I’m not sure why, as the weather today was gorgeous — as in “too hot” for me to have the top up.
-I corrected that, by undoing two latches and pushing a button inside the ‘Stang that instigated a well-choreographed electrically motorized sequence of events: all windows rolled down and the convertible top gradually flapped open until it was at the same level as the rear boot.
+I’m not sure why, as the weather today was gorgeous—as in “too hot” for me to have the top up.
+I corrected that by undoing two latches and pushing a button inside the ‘Stang that instigated a well-choreographed electrically motorized sequence of events: all windows rolled down and the convertible top gradually flapped open until it was at the same level as the rear boot.

-This highway — which refused to go straight for more than a quarter-mile — was flanked by four-foot-high snowbanks (the result of exuberant snowplows of weeks past) and dense forests of 100-foot trees.
+This highway—which refused to go straight for more than a quarter-mile—was flanked by four-foot-high snowbanks (the result of exuberant snowplows of weeks past) and dense forests of 100-foot trees.

 As I drove through this region, the rays of a lowering sun bounced off the tree tops causing to them to looked like their tops had been bleached.
-I even shut off the Mustang’s excellent 500-watt sound system (replete with what looks like 10-inch woofers in the doors), opting to listen to the throaty exhaust note reverberate off the snowbanks instead.
+I even shut off the Mustang’s excellent 500-watt sound system (replete with 10-inch woofers in the doors), opting to listen to the throaty exhaust note reverberate off the snowbanks instead.

 I stopped quite a bit to shoot photos, but unfortunately, cannot upload them right now since I absent-mindedly forgot to pack the camera’s USB cable.
-Ah, well — when I return to Colorado on Tuesday night, I will begin posting them.
+Ah, well—when I return to Colorado on Tuesday night, I will begin posting them.

-In the meantime, I will just enjoy exploring more of New Hampshire (and tomorrow, Maine) — and driving this American icon with the top down through some of New England’s finest roads.
+In the meantime, I will just enjoy exploring more of New Hampshire (and tomorrow, Maine)—and driving this American icon with the top down through some of New England’s finest roads.

 The Texan Congregation of Fatsos… hey, I’ve been on flights with them, too!
 5 of the 10 fattest cities listed by Men’s Fitness magazine are in Texas… and if you’ve ever been to TX, you’d understand why. ;-)